Skip to content

 Understand the Lease Agreement Thoroughly

-Now that you’ve secured your off campus housing, set aside time to review your entire lease agreement meticulously.
+Now that you’ve secured your near campus housing, set aside time to review your entire lease agreement meticulously.
 Make sure you fully understand all the terms and conditions, such as due dates and late fees for rent payments, guest policies, pet rules and deposits, procedures for maintenance requests, and any other guidelines.
 If you have roommates, have everyone review the lease terms together to get on the same page.
 Understanding the lease inside and out will prevent conflicts and confusion down the road.

 Document Existing Damages Extensively